apache/datafusion-comet/docs/source/user-guide/compatibility.md

 Cast operations in Comet fall into three levels of support:

-- Compatible: The results match Apache Spark
+- **Compatible**: The results match Apache Spark
-- Incompatible: The results may match with Apache Spark for some inputs, but there are known issues where some
-   inputs will result in incorrect results or exceptions.
+- **Incompatible**: The results may match Apache Spark for some inputs, but there are known issues where some inputs will result in incorrect results or exceptions.
 The query stage will fall back to Spark by default.
 Setting `spark.comet.cast.allowIncompatible=true` will allow all incompatible casts to run natively in Comet, but this is not recommended for production use.
-- Unsupported: Comet does not provide a native version of this cast expression and the query stage will fall back to Spark.
+- **Unsupported**: Comet does not provide a native version of this cast expression and the query stage will fall back to Spark.

+The following table shows the current cast operations supported by Comet.
+Any cast that does not appear in this table (such as those involving complex types and timestamp_ntz, for example) are not supported by Comet.

 | From Type | To Type   | Compatible?  | Notes                               |
 | --------- | --------- | ------------ | ----------------------------------- |